openforcefield/qca-dataset-submission/submissions/2021-11-09-QMDataset-pubchem-set6-single-points/README.md

 ## Description

-This is a single point energy calculation of pubchem set2 (2501-5000) molecules.
+This is a single point energy calculation of pubchem set 6 (12501-15000) molecules.
 Detailed description on how the data is generated can be found at https://github.com/openmm/qmdataset/tree/main/pubchem.

 ## General Information